 Magnesium supply with a plant-based diet

-The DGE has magnesium is not classified as a potentially critical nutrient in a vegan diet.10 This is mainly due to the fact that the best sources of magnesium are plant-based and dairy products and meat tend to contain less magnesium.
-A magnesium deficiency is therefore less likely with a vegan diet than with a vegetarian or mixed diet.
+The DGE has magnesium not classified as a potentially critical nutrient in vegan diets.10 This is mainly because the best sources of magnesium are plant-based and dairy products, as well as meat, contain rather little magnesium.
+Thus, a magnesium deficiency is less likely with a vegan diet than with a vegetarian or mixed diet.

 If you want to check your magnesium supply regularly, I recommend the To have magnesium levels measured in whole bloodinstead of simply determining the serum value.
 This is because the body tries to keep the magnesium content in the serum constant and therefore releases magnesium from the blood cells or stores it there.